cdransf/cd-11ty/src/posts/2018/net-neutrality-is-repealed-as-the-real-fight-for-it-begins.md

 ---
 date: '2018-06-11'
+title: 'Net neutrality is repealed as the real fight for it begins'
+description: "So while many are understandably frustrated today, the elimination of the FCC's 2015 rules shouldn't be seen the end of net neutrality, or the end of the road.
+It's more like another chapter in a story that has neither a beginning nor an end."
 draft: false
-title: Net neutrality is repealed as the real fight for it begins
 tags: ['politics', 'net neutrality']
 ---